benidevo/vega-ai-extension/docs/PRD.md

-# ProspecTor Browser Extension: PRD
+# Ascentio Browser Extension: PRD

 ## Product Definition

-A browser extension that extracts job listing data while browsing, allows users to review/edit the data, and uploads it to the ProspecTor backend service.
+A browser extension that extracts job listing data while browsing, allows users to review/edit the data, and uploads it to the Ascentio backend service.

 ## Core Features